uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

 Why did we initialize `Timber` inside our Application class instead of `MainActivity`?
-Although we have not done that, app can contain multiple activities, and activities can use the same libraries.
+Although we have not done that, an app can contain multiple activities, and activities can use the same libraries.
 Therefore, instead of initializing our library in each of the activities.
 We simply do it all at once in the